esl/elixirconf-eu-jekyll/_keynotes/keynote-phoenix-sync-with-electricsql.md

 ---
 tags: Phoenix, sync, Electric
 level: Intermediate
-title: "Keynote: Phoenix Sync With ElectricSQL"
+title: "Keynote: Introducing Phoenix.Sync"
 speakers:
 - _participants/james-arthur.md
 published: true

 ---
-At ElixirConf US in September 2024, José gave a keynote outlining his vision for Phoenix sync.
-This talk introduces our work implementing Phoenix sync with ElectricSQL, an open source sync engine developed in Elixir that we've adapted under his guidance to realise José's original vision.

-The talk re-caps the design objectives of local-first sync into the front-end directly from Phoenix and Ecto.
-It talks through our implementation approach with Electric and shows you how you can use the new Electric.Phoenix library to add sync to your Phoenix applications.

-This includes syncing "shapes" based on Ecto queries, for direct sync into the front-end.
-And it includes syncing into the LiveView client using Phoenix.Streams via a new electric_stream/2 function.
+This talk introduces Phoenix.Sync, a new library that adds real-time sync to Postgres-backed Phoenix applications.

+Software is increasingly being built on sync.
+It's the secret sauce behind fast, collaborative apps with a great user experience, like Figma and Linear; and the new wave of AI apps and agents that need to run low latency inference on live, local data.

+Phoenix has long had a rich set of state transfer and real-time primitives.
+However, as José outlined in his keynote at ElixirConf US in September 2024, these don't fully solve sync.
+Particularly the hard challenges of partial replication, fan out and resilient data delivery at scale.

+This talk introduces <i>Phoenix.Sync</i>, a new library that realises José's vision of adding real-time sync to Phoenix.
+It allows you to sync data into both Phoenix.LiveView and frontend web and mobile applications.
+Using familiar function and macro APIs that integrate with <i>Plug</i> and <i>Phoenix.{Controller, LiveView, Router, Stream} </i>.

 **Key Takeaways:**
-- Update the community on the development of the https://github.com/josevalim/sync project.
-- Introduce the new https://hexdocs.pm/electric_phoenix library.
-Show Elixir developers how they can use it.
-They should come out of the talk with an understanding of how to:
-1. add local-first sync to their Phoenix applications, using https://hexdocs.pm/electric_phoenix/Electric.Phoenix.Plug.html
-2. add realtime multi-user sync to their LiveView applications using https://hexdocs.pm/electric_phoenix/Electric.Phoenix.LiveView.html#electric_stream/4
+- Introduce the new https://hexdocs.pm/phoenix_sync library
+- Learn how to sync data from Postgres into backend Elixir and LiveView applications.
+- Learn how to sync data through Phoenix into front-end web and mobile applications.
+- See the type of applications and AI systems you can build with Phoenix and sync.

 **Target Audience:**
+- Elixir developers.
 - Phoenix developers.
 - LiveView developers.
+- Front-end developers.
-- Developers working on:
+- All developers working on:
-* realtime systems / multi-user sync
+* realtime / multi-user systems
+* web and mobile applications
-* next generation SaaS and AI applications
+* AI applications
-* data analytics and visualisation
+* AI agents
 * local-first software

 This talk is suitable for all levels:
 - easy to understand and usable by beginners